jasondcamp/pyway/README.md

 #### Migrate
-After `VALIDATE`, it will scan the **PYWAY_DATABASE_MIGRATION_DIR** for available migrations.
+After `validate`, it will scan the **Database migration dir** for available migrations.
 It will compare them to the migrations that have been applied to the database.
 If any new migration is found, it will migrate the database to close the gap.

     $ pyway migrate